 Q. What if my bank refuses to open an IOLTA account for my practice? (back to top)

 A. Should a lawyer's bank refuse to offer an IOLTA account, then the attorney will need to move his or her trust account to a bank that does offer IOLTA accounts.
-The Foundation can provide a list of banks in your area that offer IOLTA accounts.
+A list of banks in Arkansas that offer IOLTA accounts can be found here.